panique/mini/README.md

 # PHP-MVC

-A simple and easy to understand MVC skeleton application, reduced to the max.
+An extremely simple and easy to understand MVC skeleton application, reduced to the max.
 Everything is as simple as possible, as readable as possible and as manually as possible.
 This project tries to be the extremely slimmed down opposite of big frameworks like Zend2, Symfony or Laravel.